 Here’s what it did for me:

 Compared to truth tellers, the liars are off the chart.
 Sad.

 With 20 years high-tech marketing & product development experience from Boston to Billund, Berlin to Bangalore, Jane has managed teams and tech products with millions of installs, and millions of revenue (annually).

-She's researched and developed marketing strategy for global markets, and established the blueprint for product & marketing strategy in many new teams.
+She's researched and developed market strategy for global markets, and established the blueprint for product management in many new teams.

 As an intrapreneur turned entrepreneur, she changed vowels in 2014 and founded JEM 9 Marketing Consultancy.
-Today she works with CEOs, founders & marketing leaders to assist them in understanding and reaching customers.
+Today she works with CEOs & business leaders to assist them in understanding and reaching customers.